 - Use clean bed sheets and wear clean clothing

 - Wear clothes that don’t rub against the infected area

-Your health care provider will likely recommend an anti-fungal medication for you to put on the affected area.
+Your health care provider will likely tell you to use an anti-fungal medication which you will put on the affected area.
 If you have a very bad case of ringworm, he/she may prescribe an anti-fungal pill.

 What can I do to prevent ringworm?

 Here are some helpful tips that you can use to prevent getting ringworm:

 - Keep your body clean and dry; make sure to dry yourself thoroughly after a shower or bath.

 - If you play a sport that involves skin-to-skin contact, make sure to wash off with soap and shampoo afterwards.
 Make sure to dry your skin, especially the area between your toes.